The next Pentathlon TRAINING will be offered during the 2018-19 School Year.

 INSTRUCTOR: Sandi Russi

-LOCATION: Most of the training will be held at Ancil Hoffman Park (Carmichael, close to Fair Oaks Blvd. & Arden Way).
+LOCATION: Most of the training (6-8 weeks) will be held at Ancil Hoffman Park (Carmichael, close to Fair Oaks Blvd. & Arden Way).
 We will meet at the grassy area near the entrance kiosk.
-Parking is $5/ annual County park pass available; or, park outside the park and walk in.
-Starting April 15, training sessions will be held at Tahoe Park in Sacramento (near Hwy 50 & 65th Street).

 Students will train for discus, javelin, Greek wrestling, running, and long jump.
 This program will emphasize safety as well as poise and grace throughout the training.
 Each week will include warm-ups, training and practice in 1-3 events, and cool down/stretching.
 Ideal for those studying Greek Mythology and History, or for those who have previously studied these subjects.

-Requirements: Students should come ready for active participation wearing appropriate clothing and footwear (athletic shoes).
+Requirements: Students should come ready for active participation wearing appropriate clothing and footwear (well fitting athletic shoes).
+Long hair must be tied back securely.
 Bring water and light snacks.
 Bring a positive attitude.
 Attendance is very important as we will be learning important safety and skill techniques during each class.
 Designed for grades 5-8; minimum age is 10 years old.